Kumaran58/Todo/Todo Task Managing Application/Readme.txt

 The Spring Boot application will start, and you should see output indicating that the application has started successfully.

 6. Access the Application:
+Copy and paste the existing Node_modules Folder into the project.
 Start the React part in Vs code by using code - Npm Start

 Once the application is running, you can access it using a web browser or API testing tool: